hatonthecat/Voynich-Manuscript/README.md

 As Elsig explained, it should be emphasised that at that time an organ was “an almost inconceivable luxury”.
 This instrument would have been brought to Valère at the expense of Guillaume de Rarogne, a powerful figure who ended up as the bishop of Sion."

 Played by Bishops in the time of Jost von Silenen!

+3:24 PM

+William II Raron passed in 1417, before the arrival of Josse: https://fr.wikipedia.org/wiki/Guillaume_II_de_Rarogne (see Raron attachments as well)